Translations of medieval texts

 The initial focus will be on medieval texts that I have researched for educational purposes for heritage projects and television work.
 I will be adding more translations as I complete them.

-My translations on this page may appear elsewhere, such as on the Kent Archaeological Society website or Rochester Cathedral’s website.
+My translations on this page may appear elsewhere, such as on the website of the Kent Archaeological Society or Rochester Cathedral’s website.
 These organisations have my permission to reproduce them.
 Please note, however, that translations here may supersede those elsewhere, though I shall endeavour to update those elsewhere, as and when I have the time to do so.

 One final thing: these translations will be ‘live’ in the sense that I reserve the right to make corrections and refinements, though I shall endeavour to indicate when and where such amendments have been made.